Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 ## Support

-Support for the project is available on snbforums.com (Link Coming Soon)
+Support for the project is available on [snbforums.com](https://www.snbforums.com/threads/stubby-installer-asuswrt-merlin.49469/)